-→ Confirmation Email

-Send Confirmation Email? ● Yes ○ No Do you want a registration confirmation email sent automatically to the user?
-This email includes event date(s), location and contact information.
-For paid events, this email is also a receipt for their payment.

-Text any changes to your registration.
+▼ Confirmation Email Send Confirmation Email?
+Text Contact the Development Department if you need to make any changes to your registration.
 Additional message or instructions to include in confirmation email.

-Confirm From Fundraising Dept.

-Name FROM name for email.

-Confirm From development@example.or

-Email FROM email address (this must be a valid email account with your SMTP email service

-provider).

-CC Confirmation

-То You can notify event organizers of each online registration by specifying one or more email

-addresses to receive a carbon copy (cc).
-Multiple email addresses should be separated by a

-comma (e.g. jane@example.org, paula@example.org).
+Confirm From Name Fundraising Dept. FROM name for email.
+Confirm From Email CC Confirmation To You can notify event organizers of each online registration by specifying one or more email addresses to receive a carbon copy (cc).
+Multiple email addresses should be separated by a comma (e.g. jane@example.org, paula@example.org).